+The

+project

+joins forces with

+about 220 professionals

+of different areas and parent representatives from more

+than 30 countries.
+Additionally,

+NGOs, healthcare societies, media

+and industry representatives,

+as well as political decision

-The project joins forces with about 220 professionals of different areas and parent representatives from more than 30 countries.
-Additionally, NGOs, healthcare societies, media and industry representatives, as well as political decision makers have been involved in the project right from the beginning.
+as well as political decision makers have been involved in the project right from the beginning.